 HoME Coalition

-Housing Made for Everyone (HoME) is a coalition of ten organisations calling for urgent action to tackle the UK’s acute and growing shortage of accessible homes.
+Housing Made for Everyone (HoME) is a coalition of 9 organisations calling for urgent action to tackle the UK’s acute and growing shortage of accessible homes.

 HoME - Housing Made for Everyone

-All members have signed up to a shared vision and charter to review society’s approach to housing and ensure all new housing is built to be suitable for the changing needs of our ageing population and disabled people.
+All members have signed up to a shared vision and charter aiming to change society’s approach to housing and ensure all new homes are built to be suitable for the changing needs of our ageing population and disabled people.

 Government consultation: accessibility standards for new homes

-On 29 July 2022, the Government confirmed that it will raise the minimum accessibility standard for all new homes built in England following its consultation into raising the accessibility standards of new homes
+On 29 July 2022, the then Government announced its intention to raise the minimum accessibility standard for all new homes built in England following its earlier consultation into raising the accessibility standards of new homes

-In future, all new homes will be expected to meet the 'accessible and adaptable' standard set out in building regulations.
+Once implemented this change to regulations would mean that all new homes would be expected to meet the 'accessible and adaptable' M4(2) standard as a minimum requirement.

-The announcement clarifies that a second consultation will now be carried out on the implementation of the change, including updates to statutory guidance and the circumstances in which exceptions to the higher standard might apply.
+The announcement clarified that a second consultation would be carried out on the implementation of the change, including updates to statutory guidance and the circumstances in which exceptions to the higher standard might apply.

 As Co-Chairs of the Housing Made for Everyone (HoME) coalition, Habinteg Housing Association and the Centre for Ageing Better welcome this momentous decision.